 Combining your super

-You can search for and put some or all of your other super accounts into your TWUSUPER account, so your super is combined together in one place.
+You can search for and put some or all of your other super accounts into your TWUSUPER account, so your super is in one place.
 This is sometimes referred to as a 'rollover'.
 Combining super means less fees and more money for your retirement.

-The easiest way to move your super into your TWUSUPER account is by logging in to Member Online and navigating to 'find my super' section on right-hand side.
+The easiest way to move your super into your TWUSUPER account is by logging in to Member Online and navigating to the 'find my super' section on right-hand side.
 You can search and select which accounts you would like to roll into your TWUSUPER account.